ananya-dot/stick-hero-ap/README.md

 - Maulik Mahey (Roll No. 2022282)

 # Overview
 We have created a Harry Potter-themed stick hero game and added similar and existing features to the stick hero game.
-Coming to the creativity part, we have added music to the game.
+Coming to the creativity part, we have added music to the game and made it unique by putting all the features based on harry potter themed.
-As per the programming practices, we have added 3 design patterns and 1 JUnit tests in the following classes:-

-1. Design Patterns
-   -> `PillarFactory.java`: Factory & Flyweight
-   -> `Character.java`: Singleton

-2. JUnit Tests
-   -> `testScore.java` - Here, we check whether the score starts from zero.

 # Implementation Details